 An issue particular to schools is that a device could be used by many different people during the day.
-It tends to be easier if the environment is particular to the person logged-in e.g. their email, files, apps, settings, passwords, shortcuts etc. Generic user set-ups are a little more difficult to use because the environment is not configured optimally for the particular needs of each individual.
+It tends to be easier if the experience is particular to the person logged-in e.g. their email, files, apps, settings, passwords, shortcuts etc. Generic user set-ups are a little more difficult to use because the environment is not configured optimally for the particular needs of each individual.
 Some devices are better than others at facilitating this.

 Possible but more difficult to configure with multiple users’ accounts so a generic student account is typically used.

-iPads were originally designed to be single user devices with a single associated AppleID but they can now be used without an associated AppleID in a shared situation by using Supervised mode.
+iPads were originally designed to be single user devices with a single associated AppleID but they can now be used without an associated AppleID in a shared situation by using ‘Supervised mode’.
 Students can then log in to services or apps such as G Suite or Office 365.

 Some Android devices support multi-users but this is very specific to particular devices and the version of Android they run

 The following CLA Guides provide advice as you make decisions about things like total cost of ownership, leasing or buying and BYOD readiness:

 You may find our BYOD or School Owned Decision-making Framework useful in the consultation process to guide your thinking around the school providing devices or asking students to bring their own.

 When you come to the point of purchase, the Ministry of Education recommends exploring All of Government as a way to bulk purchase at competitive prices.

 This guide has been produced in response to a number of specific queries about choosing devices from schools.
 It should not be read as a recommendation or endorsement of any specific product.
 The Connected Learning Advisory is a Ministry of Education supported service that provides schools with technology information relevant to their queries and does not recommend one product over another.